bazelbuild/bazel-website/designs/_posts/2017-07-13-improved-command-line-reporting.md

 + `explicit_startup_options` : The explicit options, only those mentioned
    explicitely on the command line.

-As are the command options:
+Command options are also listed in two ways:

 + `cmd_line` : The effective options.
 These include those listed explicitely in the command line, but also have expansion flags expanded, those mentioned in bazelrc's, and any alterations from the invocation policy.
 + `explicit_cmd_line` : The explicit options listed on the command line.

-This is insufficient information to mirror the full user input.
+These lists of options are insufficient to mirror the full user input.
 The executable, command, and targets are listed elsewhere, and the parts, if recombined, do not accurately reflect what was provided by the user, since they were never intended to be matching parts of the whole.
-It is also not fully correct.
+It is also not fully correct: startup options are not fully passed to the server for logging, and certain bazelrc features and OptionsParser features incorrectly lead to either missing pieces or duplication in the list.
+These bugs are mostly edge cases, and would likely not be a problem for the average use case, but if a user is relying on this output, it can be incredibly confusing and difficult to debug discrepancies, and the fixes are non-trivial as they are deeply ingrained in the structure of the command line parsing.

 ## Goals